Value Stream Mapping (VSM): Guide for Manufacturing Leaders

 Value stream mapping (VSM) is a Lean manufacturing or Lean enterprise technique used to document, analyze, and improve the flow of information or materials required to produce a product or service for a customer.

-The goal of this approach is to identify how different participants of the manufacturing process contribute to the creation of value.
+The goal of VSM is to identify how different participants in the manufacturing process contribute to the creation of value.

-According to Lean methodology, “value” stands for any information, material, or service a customer would pay for.
+According to Lean methodology, “value” is any information, material, or service a customer would pay for.
 Value stream mapping, in turn, is a tool for identifying different value streams within an organization, plus understanding what processes and actions positively or negatively contribute to value production.

 In essence, value stream maps are created to help organizations implement the five main principles of Lean.

-Another advantage of a value stream map is that it’s far more comprehensive than traditional process maps as you can fit in a greater number of checkbox processes and connections between them as illustrated below:
+Another advantage of a value stream map is that it’s far more comprehensive than traditional process maps as you can fit in a more significant number of checkbox processes and connections between them, as illustrated below:

 Source: PowerPoint Value Stream Mapping Template for Services by SlideModel